PriorWeaver: Prior Elicitation via Iterative Dataset Construction: : Prior Specification as Dataset Construction

 \system{} addresses this problem through three coordinated interactive visualizations (\autoref{fig:ui}b-f).
 Each view highlights a different aspect of the dataset: histograms for distributional knowledge, scatterplots for bivariate relational knowledge, and the parallel coordinates plot for multi-variable relational knowledge.
 Together, these views support analysts to incrementally build a dataset that reflects their assumptions (see \autoref{fig:dataset}).
 Importantly, changes in one view are immediately reflected in the other views.

-\subsubsection{Univariate Histogram}
+\subsubsection{Univariate histogram}

 Analysts can externalize distributional assumptions of individual variables, such as plausible ranges, skew, or concentration around certain values, using univariate histograms. \system{} uses the histogram for specifying hypothetical samples~\cite{hullman2017imagining, kim2019bayesian} instead of allocating probabilities~\cite{oakley2010nonparametric, goldstein2014understanding} given that analysts may find it easier to think in terms of concrete values rather than probabilities~\cite{gigerenzer1995improve, hullman2017imagining, kay2016ish}.
-Analysts can add observations by clicking directly within bins, and adjust the number of bins (default: $10$) or the variable’s range (default: $0$–$100$) for finer granularity.
+Each grid cell in the histogram represents a single data point within the range of its corresponding bin.
+Analysts can click on a cell to add or remove data points.
+When adding a point, its value is randomly sampled to be within the bin’s range.
+They can also adjust the number of bins (default: $10$) or the variable’s range (default: $0$–$100$) for finer granularity.
 In this way, abstract assumptions about variable distributions become tangible dataset entries, directly encoded in observable counts through frequency-based reasoning.

-\subsubsection{Bivariate Scatterplot}
+\subsubsection{Bivariate scatterplot}

-Moreover, analysts often have and want to express expectations about how two variables relate~\cite{jun2024rtisane, jun2022hypothesis}. \system{} provides an interactive scatterplot where analysts can brush rectangular regions and use the \textsc{Generate} function to populate new examples within that region.
+Moreover, analysts often have expectations about how two variables relate and want a way to express those relationships~\cite{jun2024rtisane, jun2022hypothesis}. \system{} includes interactive scatterplots that allow analysts to brush regions to examine pairwise relationships and use the \textsc{Generate} function to add new examples within those regions.
+When generating examples, \system{} randomly samples values from the brushed region.
+Compared to interpreting line slopes in parallel coordinates—which is often difficult due to overplotting and ambiguous line crossings, scatterplots provide a direct 2D view that makes pairwise trends, clusters, and outliers easier for analysts to perceive.
 These interactions allow tacit expectations about relationships to be encoded as concrete dataset entries, while automatically linking back to the univariate histograms and forward to the parallel coordinates view.

-\subsubsection{Parallel Coordinates Plot}
+\subsubsection{Parallel coordinates plot}

-Assumptions often span multiple variables (e.g., “older adults with high education but moderate income”), but higher-dimensional relationships are difficult to express with only univariate or bivariate views.
+Assumptions often span multiple variables (e.g., “Older adults with high education but moderate income”), but higher-dimensional relationships are difficult to express with only univariate or bivariate views.
 As a result, analysts may lose track of how their marginal or pairwise inputs interact within the dataset, producing incoherent specifications.